CheyenneMDavid/ForagingLink-API/README.md

 ### README Writeup for Likes Issue

 Whilst creating the front end, I found that the number of likes wasn’t displaying.
 The issue was that the backend wasn’t including the `likes_count` as part of the querysets.
 To fix this, I added `likes_count` to the posts views for the number of likes on each post and to the comments views for the number of likes on comments and replies.
+Also, the likes_count and comments_count weren't included in the PlantInFocusModel, but have since been added and now both dynamically calculate the total counts associated with a specific post.

 ### Logging for Debugging